elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > *   Make sure the Update Manager server host has at least 2GB of RAM to cache frequently used patch files in memory.
 > *   Allocate separate physical disks for the Update Manager patch store and the Update Manager database.

 Use VUM depending on the size of your environment.
-Also to determine the size of the database necessary for VUM check out &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-sizing-estimator.xls" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-sizing-estimator.xls']);">VMware vSphere Update Manager Database Sizing Estimator</a>&#8220;.
-VUM is it&#8217;s own product and it will definitely add more management over head.
+Also to determine the size of the database necessary for VUM check out "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-sizing-estimator.xls" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-sizing-estimator.xls']);">VMware vSphere Update Manager Database Sizing Estimator</a>".
+VUM is it's own product and it will definitely add more management over head.
 However if you have over 30 hosts then it will definitely be worth setting it up and using for patching your vSphere environment.

-On top of that there is a Update Manager Download Service, from &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager 5.0</a>&#8220;:
+On top of that there is a Update Manager Download Service, from "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager 5.0</a>":

 > **Installing, Setting Up, and Using Update Manager Download Service**
 > VMware vSphere Update Manager Download Service (UMDS) is an optional module of Update Manager.
 UMDS downloads upgrades for virtual appliances, patch metadata, patch binaries, and notifications that would not otherwise be available to the Update Manager server.